New Evidence Jesus Never Existed, Atheist Historian Says In New ‘Jesus: Mything In Action’ Book Series

 “The further we go back in Christian history, the more diverse it appears, and the less likely it began with a single founder,” Fitzgerald said.
 “Instead there are abundant indications that its origins are tied to the pagan mystery faiths.”

 The writer also said that he is not attempting to persuade religious Christians that Jesus never existed.
-Rather, he says, his argument is with his fellow atheists who deny that Jesus was a divine being, but believe that Jesus did, in fact, exist as a historical figure.
+Rather, he says, his argument is with his fellow atheists who deny that Jesus was a divine being but believe that Jesus did, in fact, exist as a historical figure.

-[Featured Image By Leo Lin Tang/Shutterstock]
+[Featured Image by Leo Lin Tang/Shutterstock]